Who do you want to be today?

 Later today I’m going to a 4th of July party with my American friends.
 We’ll be bbq’ing, spending time by the pool and then go see the fireworks somewhere with a lot of strangers.

 So today I want to show up as Playful TJ.
-Which means that I will show up to the party with the intentions of having fun in the ways I enjoy having fun.
-It might include telling stories, asking silly questions, teasing, playing games and so on.
+This means that I will show up at the party with the intention of having fun in the ways I enjoy having fun.
+It might include telling stories, asking silly questions, teasing, playing games, and so on.

 I don’t know yet, because I’m not planning out my activities – I’m simply setting my intention: To have fun with as many things and people as possible.
 To look for the funny, and highlight it when I find it.